snk-nick/certbot-cf-dns/README.md

 - `make run-new`: Run the `certtest:new` image.
 - `make run-old-detached`: Run the `certtest:old` image in detached mode.
 - `make run-new-detached`: Run the `certtest:new` image in detached mode.
+- `make remove`: Remove containers.
-- `make remove`: Remove all resources (containers, networks, volumes, and images) related to this project.
+- `make purge`: Remove all resources (containers, networks, volumes, and images) related to this project.

 ### Building Images